LukeMaher98/fyp-17223563/README.md

 Project Git Repository: https://github.com/LukeMaher98/fyp-17223563

-To run the project locally on a development server:
+To run the project locally on a development server (Assessing bodies only):

-  1. Clone the project to your local device.
+  1. Extract the project from the submitted .zip archive to your local device.

   2. In the project directory, run `npm install`.
 This will install the Node.js Package Manager as well as the necessary packages for the project to operate.